sigstore/gh-action-sigstore-python/README.md

 **Default**: `false`

-The `release-signing-artifacts` setting controls whether or not `sigstore-python` uploads signing artifacts to the release that triggered this run.
+The `release-signing-artifacts` setting controls whether or not `sigstore-python` uploads signing artifacts to the release publishing event that triggered this run.

 By default, no release assets are uploaded.